Watching letters

 G. F. Stender, Neue Vollständige Lettische Grammatik, 1761.

-‘Because the Latvians do not have their own writing system, one uses the Latin
+‘Because the Latvians do not have their own writing system, one uses the Latin letters for writing something in Latvian, but the German letters for anything printed.

 And for just this reason we, Germans, have defined the Latvian orthography exactly based on the pronunciation of the Latvians.’